Photo related to page topic

 Biography

-Ashley is proud to be a part of the SKSM community which embodies active social leadership and transformation through open dialogue, acceptance, and exploration.
-She lives in Eureka California with her partner the Rev. Dr. Daniel London, the rector of Christ Episcopal Church.
-She also teaches for Cal Poly Humboldt and the University of Oregon.
-In addition to her academic work, she is an active leader of True North Organizing Network and a ceramics artist.
+Bacchi is proud to be a part of the SKSM community which embodies active social leadership and transformation through open dialogue, acceptance, and exploration.
+She lives in Eureka, California, the home of the Wiyot, with her partner the Rev. Dr. Daniel London, the rector of Christ Episcopal Church.
+In addition to her academic work, she is an active leader in True North Organizing Network, a founding member of H.O.P.E.F.U.L.
+Humboldt Overdose Education Prevention Education Faiths United Leadership, a member of Northern California’s Clergy for Reproductive Freedom, and a ceramics artist.
 You can learn more about her work here: https://sksm.academia.edu/AshleyBacchiPhD